 5. Other Unexpected Applications of AI

-The rate at which artificial intelligence and machine learning are advancing makes predicting their impact on even the near future all but impossible.
-Even so, their potential benefits in the fields of autonomous driving, physics and neuroscience could very well define a new chapter of human existence, a chapter in which humans will travel safer, know more about the universe, and transcend physical disabilities and limitations.
-No matter how fantastical an application of AI might seem, its realization is always closer than it may appear.
+The rate at which artificial intelligence and machine learning are advancing makes it impossible to predict their impact even in the near future.
+Their potential benefits, though, in the fields of autonomous driving, physics and neuroscience could very well define a new chapter of human existence, in which people will travel safer, know more about the universe, and transcend physical disabilities and limitations.
+No matter how fantastical an AI application might seem, its understanding and impact will be realized closer than it may appear.